alixbbl/DSLR/README.md

  Standardized value = x − μ / σ
 </p>

-2. Splitting our data into a train_set and a test_test

-Here, we're using scikit learn's method `train_test_split` to set aside 20% of our dataset for test.

-3. Train each binary classifier
+<h4>Train each binary classifier</h4>

 Logistic regression is a widely used model in machine learning for binary classification tasks.
 It models the probability that a given input belongs to a particular class.
 To train a logistic regression model, we aim to find the best values for the parameters (w,b) that best fit our dataset and provide accurate class probabilities.

-The training process involves iteratively updating the weight vector (w) and bias term
-(b) to minimize the cost function.
+The training process involves iteratively updating the weight vector (w) and bias term (b) to minimize the cost function.
 This is typically done through an optimization algorithm like gradient descent.
 The logistic regression model function is represented as:

 <p align="center">
 fw, b(x) = g(w * x + b)